-World Water Monitoring Day was celebrated across the world on September 18th and EarthEcho Water Challenge Ambassadors joined in the celebration by hosting 24 water monitoring education programs and watershed restoration events for 1,890 students in communities across the country!
+World Water Monitoring Day was celebrated across the world on September 18th and EarthEcho Water Challenge Ambassadors joined in the celebration by hosting over 30 water monitoring education programs and watershed restoration events reaching over 2,000 students in communities across the country!

 Taking their credo from EarthEcho partners at Xylem Watermark, “#LetsSolveWater” was the rallying call for these young conservation leaders as they led virtual and in-person events to connect community members to their local waterways.
 Each event impressed the importance of taking action to address the global water crisis starting in our own backyards.

 -Abrielle Brown’s presentation for a local Girl Scout Troop of about 20 participants.
 Abrielle engaged the Scouts in conserving water resources and gave participants the opportunity to monitor water quality through the EarthEcho Water Challenge.